trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

   tribits/doc/examples/UnitTests/CMakeLists.txt

-Note that this little example is a fully functional `TriBITS Repository`_ and can be embedded in to a larger TriBITS metra-project and be seamlessly built along with any other such TriBITS-based software.
+Note that this little example is a fully functional `TriBITS Repository`_ and can be embedded in to a larger TriBITS meta-project and be seamlessly built along with any other such TriBITS-based software.

 ..
 ToDo: Put in reference to the example meta-project.